YohanF1245/pigeon-devis-2-back-java/doc/business-rules.md

 - B.R.
 6: User can't request a password reset link

 ## Role management
 - B.R.
-7: A user must have exactly one role
+7: A user is a user or an administrator
 - B.R.
 8: A user is automatically assigned the USER role upon registration
 - B.R.
 9: Only administrators can change a user's role to ADMIN
 - B.R.
 10: A user cannot have multiple roles simultaneously